hotnops/gtunnel/README.md

 # gTunnel
 A TCP tunneling suite built with golang and gRPC. gTunnel can manage multiple forward and reverse tunnels that are all carried over a single TCP/HTTP2 connection.
 I wanted to learn a new language, so I picked go and gRPC.
 Client executables have been tested on windows and linux.

+# Dependencies
+gTunnel has been tested with Docker version 19.03.6, but any version of docker should do.

 # How to use.
 The start_server.sh script will build a docker image and start it with no exposed ports.
 If you plan on using forward tunnels, make sure to map those ports or to change the docker network.